git-moss/DrivenByMoss-Documentation/Electra-One/Electra-One.md

 ## Configuration

 * Make sure that at least Firmware 3.5 is installed on the device.
-* Send the DrivenByMoss Electra One preset (DrivenByMoss.eproj) to the device which is located in the resources folder in the sub-folder Electra.One.
+* Send the DrivenByMoss Electra One preset (DrivenByMoss.eproj) to the device which is located in the resources folder in the sub-folder Electra One.
 It can be stored in any slot you prefer but the name must not be changed and be **DrivenByMoss**.
-* The device should be autodetected.
+* The device should be auto detected.
 If you need to add it manually, select the first and third (CTRL) MIDI in-/output.

 ## Global Features and Page navigation